powderflask/django-move-model/README.rst

-A Strategy for Moving Django Models between apps
+An App for Moving Django Models between apps
 ================================================

 Django migrations are a blessing.